Simon Adebisi: Season 3

 Adebisi comes out of the psych ward pretending to be a changed man.
 To prove he is sane, he defends Peter Schibetta from an attacker in the psych ward.
 This convinces Antonio Nappa that a potential change in heart from Adebisi could prove useful for the Italian mobsters.
 This is all a ploy, however, as Adebisi takes a job in the AIDS ward as a means of obtaining blood from AIDS patient Robbie Gerth to prick Nappa undetected with an HIV-infected needle.
 When Dr. Nathan confirms that Nappa is HIV-positive, he is sent to the AIDS ward, and Pancamo assumes leadership of the Italians.
 From here Adebisi gets ready to take control of the Homeboys once again.

 Meanwhile, Kenny Wangler is leading the Homeboys, who no longer trust Adebisi.
 Adebisi approaches Pancamo about becoming partners in the drug trade.
 Pancamo initially refuses because he is still angered about the beating Adebisi gave him and Schibetta.
 However, when Adebisi points out that he could be a strong ally, Pancamo agrees to work with him as long as he gets rid of Wangler.
 Adebisi then shows his sincerity with a plot to depose current black gang member Wangler by burning the skin of Wangler's allies, Poet and Junior Pierce, while Wangler is away at a funeral.
 When Wangler arrives back in Oz, he is locked in as Adebisi's cellmate.
 Adebisi practices various African "warrior training" activities such as hog tying Wangler naked.
 Adebisi then forces Wangler to accuse Unit Manager Tim McManus of sexual harassment.
 The claim hurt McManus, as he is already facing a sexual harassment suit from Claire Howell, putting McManus's credibility at further risk.

 Adebisi begins to formulate a plan to take over Emerald City and make it "all black."
 The first step is to convince the impressionable Correctional Officer Clayton Hughes to help his African American counterparts behind bars as opposed to keeping them locked in.
 Adebisi tells him that his father had also died in Oz and then convinces Hughes that a white inmate murdered his father.
 Hughes, after seeing a few white officers make racist statements, starts accusing other black staff members, including Warden Leo Glynn, of betraying their own people and working for an oppressive white-run system.
 Adebisi's second step involved rallying the black inmates as a means of taking over the prison.
 He engineers a plan which results in the prison guards throwing Augustus Hill in the hole.
-He exploits the perceived racism of the white officers in order to incense the black inmates to riot.
+He exploits the perceived racism of the white officers, in order to stoke tensions and incense the black inmates to riot.
 Despite opposition from Muslim inmate Kareem Said, the black inmates led by Adebisi begin shouting "Set Hill Free" and start physically confronting both the White inmates and correctional officers.
 Fearing a riot, Glynn locks Oz down into the new millennium and fires Hughes for being sympathetic to Adebisi's cause.
 Hughes however leaves Adebisi with a gun on his last day of work.